26 Feb 5 do’s and don’ts while on tour in Wadi Rum desert

 #4 Enjoy the nightly darkness and bring a flashlight for a pie

 Nights in Wadi Rum desert are dark.
 No artificial light here.
-And almost always the sky is clear.
+And almost always, the sky is clear.
 Excellent for those who like to marvel at the billion stars that surround our earth.
 In our blog ‘5 reasons to watch shooting stars in Wadi Rum’, you can read all about enjoying our starry night sky.

 As most of our guests live in urban places in western countries, they are not used to deal with the darkness at night.
 Darkness and a nightly walk can be a dangerous combination.
 Even more, if you realise that medical care is not available around the corner.
-Therefore we always request our guests always to use a flashlight when they want to go for a pie in the middle of the night.
+Therefore we always request our guests to use a flashlight when they want to go for a pie in the middle of the night.

 #5 Find yourself a desert toilet and remember to burn your toilet paper

 As soon as we leave the sealed road, we leave civilisation.
 When on tour with us this also means no more showers and toilets until we return to Rum village.
 Not having a shower for a couple of days is no problem.
 We are in this together ;).
 And if you wish, we can provide you with some water to refresh yourself after a hot day or night.
-If you need to do your ‘business’, you just leave for a moment and find yourself a suitable place to mind your ‘business’.
+If you need to do your ‘business’, you leave for a moment and find yourself a suitable place to mind your ‘business’.
 We Bedouins are used to using water for cleaning.
 Western people are used to using toilet paper.
-Either is fine with us.
+Both are fine with us.
 Just don’t forget to bring a lighter to burn your toilet paper or tissue after use or bring it back and put it in the waste bag.

 Practice the do’s and don’ts